 What is a grinder pump?

-A grinder pump is a pump unit located on a property where the wastewater drains from a house/ building through a main plumbing line that is connected to the pump.
-When the pump is full, it grinds the wastewater up and pumps it through an underground pipe to the main sewer line in the public street.
-There are various types of grinder pumps and lift stations, and the standard grinder pump that BCSS installs is usually four feet deep and approximately two feet in diameter.
-Grinder pumps are typically buried underground with the lid, its vent and the corresponding panel box above ground.
+A grinder pump is a pump unit inside of a cylinder basin that includes a panel box with an alarm.
+It located on a property where the wastewater drains from a house/ building through a main plumbing line that is connected to the pump.
+When the pump basin is full, it automatically turns on and grinds up the wastewater then pumps it through an underground pipe to the main sewer line in the public street.

 Why does BCSS require specific grinder pumps on its system?